-Note: Because our members also get assistance from North Carolina Department of Health and Human Services (Medicaid), very few members ever reach this out-of-pocket maximum.
-If you are eligible for Medicare cost-sharing assistance under Medicaid and your provider accepts Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
+Note: Because our members also get assistance from North Carolina Deparment of Health and Human Services (Medicaid), very few members ever reach this out-of-pocket maximum.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.